KDAB/cxx-qt/book/src/concepts/threading.md

 Note that a recursive mutex is used internally, this allows for signals to be emitted and then call slots on the same object without deadlocks.

+### Locking

+In certain scenarios it might be useful to disable locking that occurs when the context switches from C++ to Rust.

+To disable the generation of locking use an unsafe negation `unsafe impl !cxx_qt::Locking for qobject::T {}`.

+However if locking is disabled the `cxx_qt::Threading` trait can not be enabled on the object.

 ## Multi threading

 To achieve safe multi-threading on the Rust side we use an [`CxxQtThread<T>`](../qobject/cxxqtthread.md).